 Application Timeline and Qualifications

-Applications will be accepted starting Tuesday, June 1, 2021, until Thursday, July 15, 2021, at midnight.
+Applications will be accepted starting Tuesday, June 1, 2021, until Thursday, July 15, 2021, at midnight Eastern Time.
 Late applications will not be accepted.
 The application panel will meet in September, and applicants will be contacted by November 1, 2021.

 A national selection committee composed of artist peers and other arts professionals selects artists.
 Applicants are judged by the same criteria across disciplines.
 Panelists are looking for artistic excellence, defined by a depth of conceptual content, sustained impact, and boldness of vision.
 The panel seeks those with sophisticated technical knowledge, whether the applicant displays a high level of traditional skill or, conversely, subverts that knowledge in new or challenging ways.
 The panel values potential in emerging artists and evidence of commitment and evolution in more established or mid-career applicants.